Strong orientation: Related types of orientation

 If an undirected graph has an Euler tour, an Eulerian orientation of the graph (an orientation for which every vertex has indegree equal to its outdegree) may be found by orienting the edges consistently around the tour.
 These orientations are automatically strong orientations.

 A theorem of Nash-Williams (1960, 1969) states that every undirected graph G has a well-balanced orientation.
-This is an orientation with the property that, for every pair of vertices u and v in G, the number of pairwise edge-disjoint directed paths from u to v in the resulting directed graph is at least $\left\lfloor\frac{k}{2}\right\rfloor$, where k is the maximum number of paths in a set of edge-disjoint undirected paths from u to v.
+This is an orientation with the property that, for every pair of vertices u and v in G, the number of pairwise edge-disjoint directed paths from u to v in the resulting directed graph is at least $\left\lfloor k/2 \right\rfloor$, where k is the maximum number of paths in a set of edge-disjoint undirected paths from u to v.
 Nash-Williams' orientations also have the property that they are as close as possible to being Eulerian orientations: at each vertex, the indegree and the outdegree are within one of each other.
 The existence of well-balanced orientations, together with Menger's theorem, immediately implies Robbins' theorem: by Menger's theorem, a 2-edge-connected graph has at least two edge-disjoint paths between every pair of vertices, from which it follows that any well-balanced orientation must be strongly connected.
 More generally this result implies that every 2k-edge-connected undirected graph can be oriented to form a k-edge-connected directed graph.